-- At the very least, accept your co-workers differences, but better yet, learn to value and appreciate those differences.
+- Accept your co-workers' differences; better yet, learn to value those differences.

 - Understand that everyone brings something to the table and learn to value it, as small as that something may seem to you.

-- Maintain a “what’s mine is yours” attitude, knowing that not everyone else will share that same attitude.
+- Maintain a "what's mine is yours" attitude, knowing that not everyone will share that attitude.

 - Be flexible and adaptable.